dannymorris/abnormal-distributions/content/_index.md

 # Abnormal Distributions

-This is the homepage and personal website of Danny Morris, a Data Scientist at HealthNow NY in Buffalo, NY.
-I built this site to document interesting or relevant techniques related to data science and machine learning for future reference.
+This is the homepage and personal website of Danny Morris.
+I am a Data Scientist focused on building practical, testable, and reproducible models to deliver business solutions and answer questions.
+I love writing tidy R code (Python is just okay), and I love writing about interesting things that I'm learning.

 This site is built with [blogdown](https://github.com/rstudio/blogdown) and deployed with [Netlify](https://www.netlify.com/)